Salicylic Acid Is a Common Acne-Fighting Ingredient That Helps Unclog Pores and Reduce Inflammation, but It Only Works Partially to Clear the Skin

 Salicylic acid is a compound derived from the bark of the willow tree, though the version used in modern medicine is synthesized in laboratories.
 It has medicinal qualities, including the treatment of acne and pain relief.
 In fact, a chemical variation of salicylic acid, called acetylsalicylic acid, is the active ingredient in aspirin.1

 People use topical salicylic acid to treat acne, as well as to treat other skin conditions such as psoriasis.
-Topical salicylic acid comes in various concentrations.
 In the United States, over-the-counter products can contain from 0.5% to 2% salicylic acid; anything stronger needs to be administered in a esthetician/cosmetician or doctor's office or requires a prescription.2

 How Does Salicylic Acid Help Treat Acne?

-- Preventing clogged pores: It dissolves a protein that is present in the skin called keratin, which helps loosen skin cells so that they can be shed more easily, which keeps the skin turning over, thus helping to prevent clogged pores.2,3
+- Preventing clogged pores: It dissolves a protein that is present in the skin called keratin.
+This helps loosen skin cells so that they can be shed more easily, which keeps to prevent clogged pores.2,3

 - Clearing already-clogged pores: It clears clogged pores by penetrating into the pore and dissolving skin oil and dead skin cells, which helps loosen debris that is clogging a pore.4